c-macn/Projects/README.md

 Projects
 ========

-Various projects either done for coursework or for personal experience
+Various projects done for coursework or for personal experience